-Candidate for obtaining appropriate professional- qualification and specialized professional qualification shall register for the examination by fulfilling application form, which is the integral part of this Rulebook, which is published on the official web page on the Association.
+Candidate for obtaining appropriate professional-expert qualification and specialiyed professional qualification shall register for the examination by fulfilling application form, which is the integral part of this Rulebook.

 Along with the application, the candidate shall submit the proof of education and practical work in accounting or professional services.